Chapter 4 : Chapter Four - Severus

 “Now, Mistress Asphodel—” I began, with the clock chiming quietly in the background.

-“While you are working for me I shall address you as ‘Mistress Asphodel,’ and you shall address me as ‘Professor Snape.’
+“While you are working for me, I shall address you as ‘Mistress Asphodel,’ and you shall address me as ‘Professor Snape.’
 Is that understood?”

 “The ‘sir’ won’t be necessary.”

 “As I was saying,” I began again, “today begins the first official day of your apprenticeship.
-Right now I will give you the basic guidelines I will expect you to follow as long as you are apprenticing under me, then I shall give you a brief tour of the facilities.”
+Right now I will give you the basic guidelines I expect you to follow as long as you are apprenticing under me, then I shall give you a brief tour of the facilities.”
 Avrille nodded solemnly and sat forward in her chair once again.

 “The core of the apprenticeship will be class-time observation.
 It is my aim to have you observe at least two classes of each House from each year before the end of the first term.
-Since the purpose of your apprenticeship is to prepare you for your own classes someday, I do not expect for you to completely cast your teaching style from mine.
+Since the purpose of your apprenticeship is to prepare you for your own classes someday, I do not expect you to cast your teaching style from mine.
 Perhaps some professors would be flattered or even insistent on it, but I am just as interested in what you disagreed with from what you observed as what you liked.

-“You may choose to include in your written evaluations what you would have done differently in a certain situation had you been the teacher, though I strongly advise that you back up your suggestions with valid studied citation or a flawlessly airtight argument.
-You are going to be responsible for the intellectual development of thousands of students over the course of your career, so every single decision over the way you decide to teach could have far-reaching consequences.
-Although currently you may have the factual knowledge needed to be a professor, you have none of the experience that is essential for creating a successful classroom.
+“You may choose to include in your written evaluations what you would have done differently in a certain situation, had you been the teacher, though I strongly advise that you back up your suggestions with valid studied citation or a flawlessly airtight argument.
+You are going to be responsible for the intellectual development of thousands of students over the course of your career, so every single decision regarding how you decide to teach could have far-reaching consequences.
+Although currently you may have the factual knowledge needed to be a professor, you have none of the hands-on experience that is essential for creating a successful classroom.
 Every student is an undetermined variable in your plan.
 You must be prepared for every possible contingency.
 Now is the time to glean as much experience as you can while you still have relatively little personal responsibility.